geosynapse/synaptic-mouse-ninja/README.md

 ## Usage

-Fire up Tickle and keep your mouse in perpetual motion.
+Fire up Mouse Ninja and keep your mouse in perpetual motion.
 Here's the rundown:

 1. **Run the App**: Launch `GeoSynapse.Ninja.exe`.
 2. **Start Jiggling**: Check the "Jiggling?" checkbox to begin.